djplaner/blog/docs/2016/09/20/exploring-moodle-book-usage-part-7a-when-are-they-modified/index.md

 ---
+categories:
+- exploring
+- moodleopenbook
+date: 2016-09-20 17:32:24+10:00
+next:
+  text: What if our digital technologies were protean?
+  url: /blog2/2016/09/21/what-if-our-digital-technologies-were-protean/
+previous:
+  text: Your experience of organisational digital technology?
+  url: /blog2/2016/09/20/your-experience-of-institutional-digital-technology/
 title: Exploring Moodle Book usage - Part 7a) - when are they modified
-date: 2016-09-20 17:32:24+10:00
-categories: ['exploring', 'moodleopenbook']
 type: post
 template: blog-post.html
 ---